mongodb/specifications/source/connection-string/connection-string-spec.rst

 If the username section contains a percent sign ("%"), an at-sign ("@") or a colon (":") it MUST be URL encoded.

-If the user information contains a percent sign ("%"), an at-sign ("@") or more than one colon (":") then an exception MUST be thrown informing the user that the username and password must be URL encoded.
+If the user information contains an at-sign ("@") or more than one colon (":") then an exception MUST be thrown informing the user that the username and password must be URL encoded.

 ----------------
 Host Information